Karthik651/STEPIN-Movie-Ticket-booking/01_Requirements/Readme.md

 About Movie Ticket booking C Project:

----Add new movie : In this feature, admin can add a Movie
+---Add new movie : In this feature, admin can add a Movie.
 ---View all movies.
 ---Book movie tickets.
----View all Transactions'
+---View all Transactions.
----Exit from the system
+---Exit from the system.

 ## Cost and Features and Timeline